 Notes

-**Nutritional info is provided as an estimate based on 1 cup raw organic cashews and ¼ teaspoon Himalayan pink salt.
-This nutritional information is for convenience and as a courtesy only.**
+**Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**

 Lorraine